Badafest/samrachana-web/README.md

          on top right.

     4. Create a virtual environmant and run `activate` by typing these on your terminal(Optional).
         Replace `directory-of-cloned-repo` by the actual directory in which the repo is cloned.
-It is `Samrachana-Araniko` by default.
+It is `samrachana-web` by default.
-        The second line creates virtual environment in a hidden folder titled `venv` inside the directory.
+        The second line creates virtual environment in a hidden folder titled `.venv` inside the directory.
         [(You can find the details Here)](https://docs.python.org/3/library/venv.html)
         The last line activates virtual environment so that the dependencies are not installed globally.